dongran/MoCap-Robotic-Imitation-MEMD/README.md

 - **Python 2.7** is required to run `apply_motionSim.py`.
 - Ensure that the NAOqi SDK is properly installed and configured.
 - If using a simulator, make sure Choregraphe software is installed, and a NAO 6 simulator is running with the correct port number.
+- The --port 59477 is just an example.
+Each time you start the NAO virtual robot in Choregraphe, the port number may change.
+You can confirm the correct port number in Choregraphe by checking the connection details when the virtual robot is running.

 ## Article Reference